zkmopro/mopro/mopro-wasm/README.md

 # mopro-wasm

-Mopro can compile wasm code instead of [mopro-ffi](../mopro-ffi/) for Halo2.
+Mopro can compile wasm code instead of [mopro-ffi](../mopro-ffi/) for supported proving systems.

 ## Introduction to WASM Compilation with Halo2